apache/flink/docs/ops/python_shell.md

 # the version printed here must be 3.5+
 {% endhighlight %}

-<span class="label label-info">Note</span> Using Python UDF in Python Shell requires apache-beam 2.19.0.
-Run the following command to confirm that it meets the requirements before run the Shell in local mode:
+<span class="label label-info">Note</span> Pyflink provides a very convenient way to development - pyflink shell.
+Please run the following command:

 {% highlight bash %}
-$ python -m pip install apache-beam==2.19.0
+$ python -m pip install apache-flink
 {% endhighlight %}

 To use the shell with an integrated Flink cluster just execute: